kkothari2001/learn-vim/Week1.md

 ## Day 5
 Nothing much done today, I was only using a vim for normal text editing today and applied everything I learnt so far.
 I often confuse `gg` and `G`.
 I guess that will be solved with practise.

+## Day 6
+mothing much today either, made some changes to the config files and learnt a bit about vim plugins etc.